EPCCed/2026-07-27-Fortran-inter/episodes/14-interoperability-with-c.md

 ```
 The value can be -1 (no interoperable Fortran type) or -2 (no corresponding
 C type).
 Recall `size_t` is usually an unsigned type in C. There is still no
-direct ananlogue of unsigned types in Fortran, although an interoperable
+direct analogue of unsigned types in Fortran, although an interoperable
 type is almost certainly available.

 For real types, the full list is: